-I was on a business trip this week, so papa and Anna were deciding on their reading choices without me.
+I was on a business trip this week, so papa and Smarty were deciding on their reading choices without me.
 They started reading The Hobbit by J.R.
 Tolkien.
-Anna reported me on the phone that she is loving it despite the fact that there are “scary creatures”.
+Smarty reported me on the phone that she is loving it despite the fact that there are “scary creatures”.
 It’s interesting to watch her watching more into fantasy and science fiction.
 Here are some other fantasy series that we read before.

 Magic Tree House is, of course, a classic fantasy series for young readers.
-We read some books from it for the first time when Anna was about 3, and she didn’t enjoy it then.
+We read some books from it for the first time when Smarty was about 3, and she didn’t enjoy it then.
 She reread first 20 books or so (except Pirates and Mummies) when she was 4, but stopped at Merlin Missions.
 Now Merlin Mission books are her favorites, and we have the full collection of Magic Tree House books at home.
 The language is fairly easy and well suited for early readers.

-Fairy books by Daisy Meadows is another series that didn’t go over well at first, since Anna took Jack Frost and his goblins rather seriously.
+Fairy books by Daisy Meadows is another series that didn’t go over well at first, since Smarty took Jack Frost and his goblins rather seriously.
 At 5, however, she decided that the goblins in the books are funny and not scary and didn’t rest until she read every single book by Daisy Meadows available in our library.
 To be honest, I am glad that I don’t need to spend my time reading these books to her, but I don’t mind her reading “recipe-based” books as long as she reads quality books as well.

-Speaking of quality books, I am glad that Anna devours long stories without pictures as long as she is caught up in the story.
+Speaking of quality books, I am glad that Smarty devours long stories without pictures as long as she is caught up in the story.
 From time to time she pulls out and rereads books from our own bookshelf – Roald Dahl’s Charlie books, Mrs Piggle Wiggle series by Betty MacDonald, Catwings by Ursula Le Guin, Just So Stories by Rudyard Kipling.
 I am looking forward to her fighting Lord Voldemort with Harry Potter and traveling to Mount Doom with Frodo one day not too far away.